tbjc1magic/tbjcATTPCanalyzor/README.md

 ##### responsibility ###
 ########################

-Well, use under your own risk.
+Well, use at your own risk.
 I won't be able to maintain the code.